Skip to main content

 A longitudinal analysis of these proxy markers can reveal the trajectory of an individual’s physiological state.
 For example, an initial period of high stress might manifest as elevated RHR and slightly suppressed HRV (Phase 1 ∞ Hyper-reactivity).
 If the stressor persists, one might observe a deeper suppression of HRV, particularly RMSSD, and the emergence of sleep fragmentation (Phase 2 ∞ Sustained Activation).

-Finally, in a state of burnout or exhaustion, one might see a paradoxically “normal” or even slightly higher HRV (due to sympathetic exhaustion) but with a blunted CAR signature and severely disrupted (Phase 3 ∞ Hypo-reactivity/Exhaustion).
+Finally, in a state of burnout or exhaustion, one might see a paradoxically “normal” or even slightly higher HRV (due to sympathetic exhaustion) but with a blunted CAR signature and severely disrupted sleep architecture (Phase 3 ∞ Hypo-reactivity/Exhaustion).
 This multi-phasic model, trackable through wearable data, provides a far more sophisticated picture than a single, static lab test.

 It allows for the characterization of an individual’s progression along the continuum of allostatic load, offering opportunities for targeted interventions at each stage.